 Meet the Mental Health Therapy Team

 Jamie Day, MS, LMFT is a Jamie Day is a Licensed Marriage and Family Therapist.
-In addition to her work with families, couples, and individuals, Jamie is also a Registration Drama Therapist.
+In addition to her work with families, couples, and individuals, Jamie is also a Registered Drama Therapist.
 Jamie has earned Master of Science degrees in both Marriage and Family Therapy and Interdisciplinary Arts from Nova Southeastern University.
 In addition, she also holds a Bachelor of Fine Arts degree in Musical Theatre Performance from Northern Kentucky University.
 Jamie has a diverse background of experience and has worked with at-risk adolescents and their families, at-risk youth and their families, anger management groups for teens, drama therapy groups for college students, expressive arts therapy groups for families facing chronic illness and loss, and private practice.

 Meredith Nimz Piazza, MSW, LCSW is a Clinical Social Worker and Therapist.
 She earned her Master of Social Work degree from Catholic University in Washington, DC and her Bachelor of Arts degree in Human Development (Psychology and Sociology) from Tulane University.
 After she received her MSW, she narrowed her clinical focus to work with families and young children, specializing in Infant Mental Health.
 She gained invaluable clinical experience studying under the Tulane and LSU Infant Teams, and received specialized training in various Infant Mental Health models, including early relationship assessments, Circle of Security, and Child Parent Psychotherapy.
 While living in Louisiana, she maintained a successful private practice where she provided therapy to children and adolescents, including teenagers and college-aged individuals.